 The Posterior Lumbar Fusion Procedure

-During the procedure, performed under general anesthesia, the patient is usually face down on a special operating table.
-This position not only provides the surgeon with room to operate and increases comfort for the patient, but also lessens the patient's blood loss.
+During the procedure, performed under general anesthesia, the patient is typically positioned face down on a special operating table.
+This position improves the surgeon’s access to the spine, enhances comfort, and minimizes blood loss.

 Recovery from Posterior Lumber Fusion